MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/conversational-ai-for-state-and-local-government.md

 * Implement efficient and effective call routing strategies
 * Establish a single, trusted point of 24/7 contact for the public
 * Boost workforce productivity by addressing routine inquiries
-* Meet the public’s expectations for digital interactions
+* Meet the public's expectations for digital interactions